 There's no need to reach for sophisticated tools like jQuery for simple web development.

-If our websites aren't complex like those of enormous social networks, then we can keep it simple and code the elements we need ourselves.
+If our websites aren't complex like those of large social networks, then we can keep it simple and code the elements we need ourselves.

 Otherwise, we're bloating our websites.
 Thus increasing our loading time by using the development elements (like the ones we get from frameworks and libraries) that are better suited for some other sites.